VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-bell-threat-intel-one-tweet-threat-hunting.md

 ```

 We use any combination that makes sense from what we think are important keywords.
 In this instant, 26165 operators seems relevant, and we have a social media site: Twitter.
 Thus we search 26165 operator on Twitter.
 We get a series of Tweets from Dr. Richard Scholtz(@RVS3USA).
-More keywords can be gleaned.
+So now, we can retrieve more keywords.
 A Unit 26165 is mentioned, as well as DNC, GRU, and some info-sec tools.
 GRU is mentioned as *GRU OFFICERS* exfiltrating data from victims' computers.
-So we can probably conclude the following: Block=Unit, which makes sense, as they are similar.
-Operators = Officers.
+We can probably conclude the following: Block -> Unit, which makes sense, as they are similar.
+Operators -> Officers.

 So, these tweets seem to be related to our intelligence.
 Unit 26165 Officers are attacking a government infrastructure.
 They belong to the GRU, a Russian Foreign Military Intelligence Agency.
 According to Wikipedia, the GRU is headquartered in Grizodubovoy str.
 3, Moscow.

 Therefore our FLAG is the first 10 characters of the sha256sum of "Grizodubovoy".
 Our FLAG thus is: FLAG{a1bc6d9df2}